 What Makes Us Angry…

-The recteq RT590 is an amazingly put together product that combines the right balance of solid construction, special features, reliable operation, and versatile cooking options.
+The recteq RT590 pellet smoker is an amazingly put-together product that combines the right balance of solid construction, special features, reliable operation, and versatile cooking options.
 Right out of the gate, the grill provides a large cooking area that spans 590 sq. inches.
 You can also invest in a second upper cooking rack (an optional extra) and increase your total cooking area to 772 sq. inches.

-The hopper capacity is a whopping 30 pounds, much larger than most other grills in the same price range.
+The hopper capacity is a whopping 30 lbs, much larger than most other grills in the same price range.
 This can become a great advantage if you are a fan of low and slow cooking and smoking.
-In such cases, you can complete your cooking without having to run to restock the pellets.
+In such cases, you can complete your cooking, even a marathon brisket smoking session, without having to run to restock the pellets.

 The recteq features solid built quality, using 304-grade stainless steel for its construction.
 The benefits of using stainless steel as the material of choice are many.
 It is one of the best material options for durability.
 Cleaning the grill can be accomplished with more ease and effectiveness as stainless steel surfaces are easier to clean thoroughly than painted metal surfaces.
 This construction and material choice can also come in handy if you are planning to store your grill in an outdoor area.